 The scene is changing: classic compromises like stolen data or defaced websites are no longer the only threats to organizations.
 Hackers are launching high-speed attacks on a global scale, shutting down networks with WannaCry ransomware and targeting IoT devices to disrupt the internet.
 But attackers are also wreaking havoc in stealthier ways, waiting quietly on networks in order to undermine the very integrity of data.

 Today’s rapidly evolving threat landscape demands a fundamentally different approach to cyber defense.
 To level the playing field, organizations across the globe are turning to self-defending cyber ‘immune systems’ to autonomously respond to in-progress threats, in real time.
-Leveraging advances in machine learning and AI algorithms, Darktrace Antigena is the only proven solution capable of fighting back against this new era of cyber-threat.
+Leveraging advances in machine learning and AI algorithms, Darktrace Antigena offers a solution capable of fighting back against this new era of cyber-threat

 Innovation Sessions 2017 #5